 The display of posters and broadcasting of health messages in departure and arrival halls as health education for travellers is under way.
 The travel industry and other stakeholders are regularly updated on the latest information.

-- OIE: Highly pathogenic influenza A viruses (infection with) (non-poultry including wild birds), Japan 9 hours ago
+- OIE: Highly pathogenic influenza A viruses (infection with) (non-poultry including wild birds), Denmark 2 days ago

-- OIE: Highly pathogenic avian influenza, Bhutan 9 hours ago
+- OIE: Highly pathogenic avian influenza, Russia 9 days ago

 - OIE: Low pathogenic avian influenza (poultry), France 11 days ago